equenum/equenum.github.io/_posts/2025-02-07-injecting-ef-core-db-context-into-singletons.md

 ...
 ```

 That’s pretty neat.
-It makes me wonder whether it's a good idea to just adopt it as a common practice and always use `AddDbContextFactory()` by default when first wiring up `Entity Framework` in a new project.
+It makes me wonder whether it's a good idea to just adopt it as a common practice and always use `AddDbContextFactory()` by default when first wiring up `Entity Framework` in new projects.

 ## Useful URLs